QubitPi/management-blogs/docs/_posts/2022-08-12-ml-philosophy-of-learning.md

 **This post is purely my exploration of philosophical disciplines on the design and implementation of ML & AI algorithms**, with an exclusive scope on **Immanuel Kant** Philosophy.
-I chose this topic because I believe any successful ML & AI applications in the world of business must come from a _profound_ design and implementation of some intelligent system which is not possible without some rigurous justifications.
+I chose this topic because I believe any successful ML & AI applications in the world of business must come from a _profound_ design and implementation of some intelligent system which is not possible without some rigorous justifications.
 AI & ML, in my opinion, is about the philosophy of learning applied to machines (I came to this conclusion after my [university course on Machine Learning](https://courses.engr.illinois.edu/cs446/sp2015/index.html)).
 The accuracy of an intelligent system pretty much depend on how we frame and bias a learning algorithm.
 The approach to that requires a